BeerendraMC/mfe-doc/static/media/3-Architecture.4f5d6efa618ec334a255.md

 - **Increased Flexibility**: Web Components are framework-agnostic, meaning they can be used with any front-end framework or technology, making it easier to adapt to different business requirements and changing needs.
 - **Improved Reusability**: Web Components promote code reuse and modularity across different micro-frontends, reducing code duplication and making it easier to maintain and update front-end modules.
-- **Simplified Development**: With Web Components, developers can focus on building independent micro-frontends, reducing the need for tightly coupled dependencies and simplifying the front-end development process.
-- **Improved Performance**: Web Components are optimized for performance and can be easily cached, improving the performance of the overall application by reducing the initial load time.
+- **Framework Interoperability**: Web components created in different frameworks like Angular, React and Vue Js can be integrated into a single host as they are designed to be interoperable and reusable across different frameworks and platforms.
 - **Ease of Testing**: Web Components provide a standardized testing interface, making it easier to test individual micro-frontends and the overall application.

 Disadvantages:

-- **Potential Performance Overhead**: While Web Components are optimized for performance, they may introduce additional overhead due to the need to load and manage different components.
+- **Potential Performance Overhead**: While Web Components are optimized for performance, they may introduce additional overhead as all MFEs need to load and manage all the required modules independently.
 - **Increased Learning Curve**: Web Components require learning a new development paradigm, which can be a barrier to entry for developers who are not familiar with it.
 - **Potential routing problem**: Web components are designed to be self-contained and independent of the surrounding application.
 This can make it challenging to implement routing between different web components in a way that is intuitive and seamless for the user.